 A typical week might include working one to one with an adult in the community on a Saturday, getting a youngster to a play club after school, working with an active teenager two evenings a week and helping get someone up and out of bed and into school one morning a week.
 The work is as variable and exciting as our staff are.

-We have an intensive probation period and some people do not pass this but if you do, the prospects for promotion and growing with the organisation are very good.
+We have a probation period and if you pass, there are good prospects for promotion and growing with the organisation.

 To apply use the application form above.